modulearner/bigdipster/docs/faq.md

 At the moment this website has no external affiliation.
 The modules are written by a handful of eager young expositors of science, and the design of the website itself is done pro bono by coders with similar interests in science and pedagogy.

+## 8) Who creates the curriculum?
+Is it trustworthy?

+## 9) What is the maker/DIY movement and how is this curriculum related to that?